BenMakesGames/Webdiatr/README.md

 Webdiatr doesn't have opinions about this.
 You could:

+* Use ASP.NET's built-in validation pipeline
 * Use FluentValidation, hoping they don't change their license and start asking for hundreds of dollars per dev per year
-* Hook up MediatR pipelines
 * Go old-school with `System.ComponentModel.DataAnnotations` and call `Validator.ValidateObject` in your handlers

 The choice is yours.